Image editing in Squarespace

 • PC - Right-click on the image, then select Properties.
 Under General you will see the size of the image and under Details you will find pixel information.

-• Mac - Right-click on the image, then select Show info.
-Here you can see the size of the file and the dimensions (pixel) of the image.
+• Mac - Right-click on the image, then select Show Info .
+Here you will be given the file size and dimensions (pixels) of the image.

 2. File format